Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

-She let out a breath when Max finally lowered her to the floor, letting her slide down him.
+She let out a breath when Max finally lowered her to the floor, letting her slide down the front of him.
 The action made them both unsteady with lust.
 Her ragged, disappointed sigh was an echo of his.

 “Max, all I’m offering is a walk on the beach.”
 The blatant disbelief in his grin had her blushing.
 When she pulled out of his arms and stepped away, he let her go but was slow about it.
-Her disappointment to be out of his arms was so keen that it hurt.
+Her disappointment at being out of his arms was so keen that it hurt.

 Max sighed and smiled.
 “Sexy woman.
 Moonlight.
 A walk by the ocean.
 That’s a lot more game than I’ve had in a while.
 I’m up for it.
 I’m sure I will be again on Thursday.”

-“Is that flirting skill you’ve perfected how you earned your name, Wicked Wade?
+“Is that flirting skill you’ve perfected why they call you Wicked Wade?
 No, on second thought, I don’t want to know that answer.
 Take your double-entendres out of my office and let me get back to work.”